NixImagery/NixImagery.github.io/_posts/2020-03-25-fix-corrupt-moodle.md

 - Linux
 # permalink:
 ---
-I wanted to update my Moodle 3.8 installation for the latest secuirty patches but discovered that the repository on my VPS was corrupted.
+I wanted to update my Moodle 3.8 installation for the latest security patches but discovered that the repository on my VPS was corrupted.
 I rather suspect that I had done this myself during a recent ```rsync``` backup, when I had lost patience with a large file and deleted it.
 I know, stupid is as stupid does.
 Anyway, Stack Overflow and [Zoey Hewll](https://stackoverflow.com/users/6112457/zoey-hewll) to the rescue.
 Zoey had posted a really smart way to re-set your .git to match the remote:

 ```sh
 $ mv -v .git .git_old &&            # remove old git